a-bruhn/chaffinch/README.md

 # Chaffinch

 Chaffinch is a text editor written in Elixir.
 "Why would you do such a thing?", you might ask.
-Great Question!
+Great question!
 This is basically a learning exercise for me to get to know Elixir as I really enjoy Phoenix.
 I do not in any way claim that this code is in any way idiomatic or well thought out, but I hope it might become so.
 If you would like to correct my butchering of Elixir, hit me up with a PR or message.
 I'm eager to learn!